-Athulya is a first-year MSc.
+Athulya is a second-year MSc.
 (Psychology) HRDM student.
 Her role in the Media Psychology Lab is that of a content reviewer.
 Just like a true aspiring HR, she’s often found nitpicking on things just for the fun of it.
 While she keeps the team on their toes, her research interest lies in understanding how the structures and dynamics of the media and entertainment industry affect the people working within it.

 Anshuman brings a unique blend of pop culture passion and academic curiosity to the field of psychology.
 Whether it's a classroom discussion or a casual conversation, he never misses a chance to connect psychological concepts with characters like Darth Vader and Spider-Man.
 At the Media Psychology Lab, he looks forward to diving into research that combines theory with imagination—and yes, he's determined to study them all.